hashicorp/field-workshops-consul/INSTRUCTOR_GUIDE.md

 https://github.com/hashicorp/field-workshops-consul/projects/1

 ### Hands-on Labs
 At certain points in the slide deck there are links to the lab exercises.
 [Instruqt](https://instruqt.com/hashicorp) is our lab platform.
-Lab exercises can be completed anonymously, but if users want to keep track of their progress they can create accounts on the Instruqt website.
+Lab exercises can be completed anonymously, but if users want to keep track of their progress they should create accounts on the Instruqt website.
 There are currently three labs referenced in the slide deck:

 https://instruqt.com/hashicorp/tracks/consul-basics
 https://instruqt.com/hashicorp/tracks/service-discovery-with-consul